ninanung/Vue-practice/README.md

 class.html : Change style by v-bind:class.
 In Vue obj, setting style using checkbox.
 styleExample.html : Make Todo List! with everything i got.
 !!Notice!! - v-model.trim="something" delete whitespace.

+props.html : Practice how to toss props from parent component.
+propsAndAction.html : Practice using props and action in child, parent component.
+Using fetch for data.